Edward Johnson III

-Edward Crosby "Ned" Johnson III (June 29, 1930 – March 23, 2022) was an American billionaire businessman who, along with daughter Abigail Johnson, owned and ran Fidelity Investments and Fidelity International until his death in March 2022.
-In April 2021, his net worth was estimated at US$8.2 billion.
+Edward Crosby "Ned" Johnson III (June 29, 1930 – March 23, 2022) was an American businessman.
+In 2019, his net worth was estimated at US$8.2 billion.

 Early life

-Johnson was the son of Elsie Livingston Johnson and Edward C. Johnson II.
-He attended prep school at Milton Academy before transferring to Tabor Academy, and graduated with a bachelor's degree from Harvard College in 1954.
+Johnson was born in Milton, Massachusetts, the son of Elsie Livingston Johnson and Edward C. Johnson II.
+He attended prep school at Milton Academy before transferring to Tabor Academy, and graduated with a bachelor of arts and sciences degree from Harvard College in 1954.

 Career

-After a stint in the US Army, he became a research analyst at Fidelity Investments in 1957, a company founded by his father in 1949.
-He later became the portfolio manager for the Fidelity Trend Fund in 1960 and ran the famous Fidelity Magellan Fund from 1963 to 1977.
+Following service in the United States Army, Johnson became a research analyst at Fidelity Investments in 1957, the company founded by his father in 1949.
+He later became the portfolio manager for the Fidelity Trend Fund in 1960, and ran the famous Fidelity Magellan Fund from 1963 to 1977.
 He then became president of the company in 1972, and chairman and CEO in 1977.

 Johnson was the first to begin the practice of permitting check writing on money market funds.
 He was also the first to sell discount brokerage services to banks, insurance companies, and consumers.
 He supported and invested in automation of brokerage sales and operations.

 In a November 2016, memo to Fidelity employees, Johnson announced he would retire in December and turn over the chairmanship to his daughter Abigail.
-Although he will no longer be a member of the board of directors, Johnson planned to "maintain office hours ... and continue to consult periodically with Abby."
+Although he would no longer be a member of the board of directors, Johnson planned to "maintain office hours ... and continue to consult periodically with Abby."